 Paul Tyma defines the Old Man’s Business Model as taking the sure way, even though it may be longer than shortcuts that may not work.
-Tyma calls a “trade-off of investment up-front versus brute-force hope.”
-The “old man” makes an investment up front instead of hoping a quick and dirty approach may work.
+Tyma calls it a “trade-off of investment up-front versus brute-force hope.”
+The “old man” invests up front instead of hoping a quick and dirty approach may work.

 Paul Tyma on “The Old Man’s Business Model”